moresandeep/Pi-Kitchen-Dashboard/README.md

 Time formatting by [Moment.js](http://momentjs.com/)

 Weather data retrieved using Yahoo!
 Weather API.

 Default skin responsiveness by [RYJASM](https://github.com/ryjasm).

 Project is under [MIT license](http://choosealicense.com/licenses/mit/).

+## Troubleshooting

+* In case you decide to create a new user and not use `pi` user and are using HDMI make sure you add `video` group to your user
+	* `sudo usermod -aG video <username>`